 So, if you see a “yam” in the grocery store, it’s most likely a sweet potato.
 But no worries, you can probably find yams at specialty stores or international markets.

 FYI, In this post you’ll notice that I call sweet potatoes yams, just know I’m referring to sweet potatoes lol.
-Now that their differences are cleared up, let’s get back to this candied sweet potatoes recipe.
+So candied sweet potatoes are basically the same as candied yams.
+Now that their differences are cleared up, let’s get back to the recipe.

-My mom used to make homemade candied yams on the stove-top with lemon and they were great!
-There were even times, during busy weekdays when she’d come home after a long day of work and doctored up canned candied yams served with mac and cheese and fried chicken.
+My mom used to make her candied yams on the stove-top with lemon and they were great!
+There were even times, during busy weekdays when she’d come home after a long day of work and doctored up the canned version served with mac and cheese and fried chicken.

 It was the best.
-However, I prefer homemade candied yams and that’s the ONLY way I make them.
+However, I prefer mine homemade that’s the ONLY way I make them.

 WHY THIS RECIPE WORKS